F5Networks/f5-aws-cloudformation/supported/cluster/2nic/same-az-ha/readme.md

 ## Configuration Example <a name="config">

-The following is a simple configuration diagram for this clustered, 2-NIC deployment. <br>
+The following is a simple configuration diagram for this clustered, 2-NIC deployment.
+This solution creates the instance with the BIG-IP v13.0 AMI image, and uses IAM roles for authentication.<br>
 ![Clustered 2-NIC configuration example](images/cluster2nic-same-az.png)